 Bullying has unfortunately become an all-too-common occurrence in schools everywhere, and sometimes workplaces.
 Bullying can have a lasting impact for the victim.
 Whether you or someone you love is currently being bullied or have been bullied in the past with lasting psychological effects, a trained therapist can help you explore options to ease the burden.

 Sexual abuse (or assault) is unwanted sexual contact that can leave both physical and emotional scars.
-This includes any sexual act in which one person has not consented or is being coerced through power, age, responsibility imbalance, or with the use of drugs or alcohol.
+This includes any sexual act in which one person has not consented or is being coerced through power, age, responsibility imbalance, or participating in self-destructive behavior.
 Acts like having sexually explicit pictures of you taken without consent, inappropriate touching, having someone expose their genitals, or even send you unwanted pictures are all considered sexual abuse and assault.
 Sexual abuse and assault can have a lasting impact on your mental health.

 Physical violence encompasses a wide variety of abusive behaviors including spousal abuse, child abuse, abuse between siblings, or extended family members living in the home.
 Physical violence can also include other types of abuse such as psychological/emotional, economic, verbal, or sexual abuse.
 Often situations of family violence are complex and involve many different factors and relationships.

 Financial abuse involves one person coercing or insisting that someone else surrenders control of their money and financial affairs to the abuser.
 The abuser is in a position of power over the victim.
 Controlling another person’s finances means having the ability to limit where they go, what they buy, what resources they can access, and ultimately – their independence.
 This type of abuse is common against seniors and in relationships where other abuse is present.

 If you experience the following symptoms as a result of being in a relationship with your family member, romantic partner, co-worker, etc., you are most likely in an abusive situation and should seek help immediately:

 - Low self-worth